AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We have chart a with 5 series with 3 data points in each.
 For every series we've applied different hatch fills by setting hatch type for the {api:anychart.charts.Cartesian#hatchFillPalette}**.hatchFill()**{api} parameter.

 {sample}BCT\_BarChart\_12{sample}

+## Samples

+ You can see a lot of other samples in [AnyChart Web Bar Charts Gallery](http://anychart.com/products/anychart/gallery/Bar_Charts/)